jumpingrivers/2024-rss-quarto/README.md

-# 2024 RSS Quarto Workshop
+# Reproducible Data Reports with Quarto

-This workshop was developed by Myles for the RSS International Conference 2024 taking place in Brighton.
+This workshop was developed by Myles (Jumping Rivers) for the RSS International Conference 2024 taking place in Brighton.

 The aim is to provide a basic introduction to creating reproducible data reports with Quarto with a focus on R.